- Director, Guatemala City Office

 veronicaserranotama@ghrc-usa.org

-Veronica has been committed for years to international development and human rights in Latin America.
-Veronica holds a LL.M. in National and Global Health Law from Georgetown University Law Center, a M.S in International and Transnational Law from University of La Rioja, a certificate in fundraising from New York University, and a bachelor’s degree in law.
-Before joining GHRC, Veronica was a Human Rights Fellow at the external Office of the Special Rapporteur on Freedom of Religion.
-She worked as research assistant at the O’Neill institute in areas related to women’s rights and development.
-Previously, she interned at the UN in the Office of the President of the General Assembly, where she worked in areas related to global health, climate change, and gender equality.
-In Ecuador, she worked in a pro bono office with victims of gender and domestic violence.
+Veronica has demonstrated a longstanding commitment to international development and human rights in Latin America.
+She holds an LL.M. in National and Global Health Law from Georgetown University Law Center, an M.S. in International and Transnational Law from the University of La Rioja, a certificate in fundraising from New York University, and a bachelor’s degree in law.
+Prior to joining GHRC, Veronica served as a Human Rights Fellow at the external Office of the Special Rapporteur on Freedom of Religion.
+She also worked as a research assistant at the O’Neill Institute, focusing on women’s rights and development.
+Additionally, Veronica gained valuable experience as an intern at the UN in the Office of the President of the General Assembly, contributing to projects related to global health, climate change, and gender equality.
+In Ecuador, she dedicated her time to a pro bono office, providing assistance to victims of gender and domestic violence.

 Board of Directors